Faaizz/learnings/linux-server-fundamentals/README.md

 find /path/to/search -name FILE_TO_FIND -print  # find files that match and print their corresponding paths

 ```

+## Desktop Environments
+- Wayland protocol is the "new cool"
+- Check the value of `$WAYLAND_DISPLAY` to know if you're runninig wayland.
+- `libinput` is a library used by Wayland compositors (& other window managers) to collect messages from peripherials through the linux kernel.
+It presents an utility (also named `libinput`) to inspect input devices and events.
+`libinput list-devices`: provides information about connected input devices
+`libinput debug-events --show-keycodes`: listens for input events

 ## Utilities
 Consider installing the [GNU Coreutils](https://www.gnu.org/software/coreutils/) on a Linux server for enhanced command-line utilities.